Take this seriously. Coronavirus is about to change your life for a while - KRDO

 But at least 168 coronavirus patients died in Italy in the past day, a sharp rise.

-US cases — There are at least 985 cases of the novel coronavirus in the United States, according to the state and local health agencies, governments and the US Centers for Disease Control and Prevention.
+US cases — There are more than 1,000 cases of the novel coronavirus in the United States, according to the state and local health agencies, governments and the US Centers for Disease Control and Prevention.

 According to the CDC, there are 70 cases from repatriated citizens from Wuhan, the Diamond Princess and the Grand Princess.
-According to CNN Health’s tally of US cases that are detected and tested in the United States through US public health systems, there are 915 cases in 37 states and the District of Columbia, bringing the total number of coronavirus cases to 985.
+According to CNN Health’s tally of US cases that are detected and tested in the United States through US public health systems, there are cases in 37 states and the District of Columbia.
 Thirty-one people have died.

 That’s a fraction of the population.
 But this is far from over.